-where Σ product = midpoint of depth interval density of specimens.
+where Σ product = mid-point of depth interval × density of specimens.
 When more than one depth profile was performed during a haul, each depth profile was considered be either an up or down haul.
-Separate sets of analysis were performed for each type of haul (i.e. up or down).
+Separate sets of analyses were performed for each type of haul (i.e. up or down).
 Day and night distributions have been calculated for selected MOCNESS hauls at stratified, drifter, and mixed sites.
 Density distributions of fish eggs and larvae have been calculated using MOCNESS volume data.

-The Seabird PROFILER (CTD) records were bin-averaged to 1m using Seabird "BINAVG" software.
+The Seabird PROFILER (CTD) records were binaveraged to 1 m using Seabird 'BINAVG' software.
 Corrections were applied after calibration with Niskin bottle samples.
 Seabird PROFILER data was contoured at sea using Golden Software's SURFER routines.

-The Neal Brown MarkV CTD was deployed a total of 470 times over the three years.
-The

-General Oceanics software "CTDPOST" was used to generate I meter bin averages.
+The Neal Brown Mark V CTD was deployed a total of 470 times over the three years.
+The General Oceanic software "CTDPOST" was used to generate 1 m bin averages.
 Corrections were applied after calibration with Niskin bottle samples.
-In order to merge position, water depth, and other "header" information with the pressure, temperature, salinity, and fluorometry, several processing steps were developed.
+In order to merge position, water depth and other "header" information with the pressure, temperature, salinity and fluorometry, several processing steps were developed.

-The Lagrangian coordinates for the grid paths were calculated differently for different grids depending on whether we a) were near the mooring, b) were near the drifter, and c) used the "grease pen" technique.
-This "XY" current position file (where x are y are in kms relative to the start of the operation) along with that of the ship position file became input to a FORTRAN routine "LAGRD.EXE" to obtain the back calculated Lagrangian positions.

-A data acquisition system called the Scientific Computing System (SCS) developed by engineers at Atlantic Marine Center (AMC) was in its first year of operation on the AL9204.
+The Lagrangian coordinates for the grid paths were calculated differently for different grids, depending on whether we a) were near the mooring, b) were near the drifter and c) used the "grease pen" technique.
+This 'XY' current position file (where x are y are in kms relative to the start of the operation) along with that of the ship position file became input to a FORTRAN routine 'LAGRD.EXE' to obtain the back calculated Lagrangian positions.
+A data acquisition system called the Scientific Computing System (SCS) developed by engineers at Atlantic Marine Center (AMC) was in its first year of operation on the April 1992 survey on Albatross.
 It provides the scientists with continuous records of position, ship speed/direction, wind speed/direction, air temperature, and several other variables.

-Satellite SST records as transmitted from shore were run through a ADD_POSN.For routine that merged temperatures with geographic grid points and then contoured with SURFER at sea.
+Satellite SST records as transmitted from shore were run through an ADD_POSN for a routine that merged temperatures with geographic grid points and then contoured then with SURFER at sea.